Kamala Harris’s campaign flexes celebrity support in Detroit and Atlanta

 Michigan is one of about seven key swing states in the presidential race, which could tilt either towards the Democrat or her Republican rival, former President Donald Trump.

-Later in the day, Harris is scheduled to visit another pivotal battleground: the southern state of Georgia.
+Later in the day, Harris visited another pivotal battleground: the southern state of Georgia.

-There, she has also lined up another hometown hero, the musician Usher, who began his music career in Atlanta, the state’s capital.
+There, she had also lined up another hometown hero, the musician Usher, who began his music career in Atlanta, the state’s capital.
+Usher sang a few bars with the crowd before starting his speech.

+“It’s really great to be home.
+I’m here, home, for my Past Present Future Tour but took a quick break from that to come here, share a few words with you about the significance of this moment,” he said.

+“I feel that this is a momentous opportunity for each and every one of us.
+It’s just 17 days away from a very important election, as we all know, and we have the opportunity to choose a new generation of leadership for our country.”

 Record early voting

-Saturday’s visit coincided with the first day of in-person early voting in Detroit.
+Harris’s visit to Michigan on Saturday coincided with the first day of in-person early voting in Detroit.

 Absentee voting by mail had already begun in the state.
 Michigan’s online “voting dashboard” indicated that, by Saturday morning, more than 1 million mail-in ballots had been received.